UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/README.md

 ### [Array Jobs with Text Filenames](Array-Read-Filenames)

 Run multiple jobs where each opens a different file but the naming scheme isn't conducive to automating the process using simple array indices as shown in Basic_Array_Job (i.e. 1.txt, 2.txt, ...).
-This technique is better for smaller array jobs (to reduce IO load).
+This technique is better for smaller array jobs.

 ### [Sample Array With Input Parameters](Array-Read-Parameters)

 Run multiple jobs where each uses a distinct combination of input parameters.
 Very similar to reading text filenames above.
-This technique is better for smaller array jobs (to reduce IO load).
+This technique is better for smaller array jobs.